mickaelandrieu/beerawecka/doc/07-input-class.md

 - `url_suffix`: Allows you to add a suffix to all generated URLs.
 - `uri_chars`: Specifies which characters are permitted within your URLs.
 Default value: `a-z 0-9~%.:_\-/`
 - `utf8`: Defines if PHP is working with unicode data.
-Default value: `TRUE`.
+Default value: `true`.
 - `proxy_ips`: If your web server is behind front servers, you can list all proxy IPs in this array.
 This option is important to find the IP address from which the user is viewing the current page.
 Default value: `empty`.